-- To take things further, an objective concerning noise has been included in the draft of the Paris-Orly Environmental Noise Prevention Plan (PPBE), which provides for a 6-dB reduction in ground level noise compared to the level recorded in 2018, once traffic returns to 2018 levels (the hypothetical deadline is 2026).
+- To take things further, a noise objective has been set in the draft Paris-Orly Environmental Noise Prevention Plan (PPBE), which provides for a 6-dB reduction in ground level noise compared to the level recorded in 2018, once traffic returns to 2018 levels (the hypothetical deadline is 2026).
 In order to achieve this objective of reducing noise in absolute terms and subject to the PPBE being signed, Aéroports de Paris will be required to evaluate, under the delegation and supervision of the French Civil Aviation Authority (DGAC), the addition of further protection measures at Paris-Orly within the framework of an impact study based on the balanced approach.
-The objective is to produce levels that reconcile the quality of life of the local population with the preservation of the economic and operational capacity of the airport and its stakeholders. - The launch of a balanced-approach study in 2022 for Paris-Charles de Gaulle has also been announced (subject to the signing of the PPBE), in order to study measures to reduce noise pollution from night flights (currently dealt with through the temporary action of the night flight monitoring committee). - Beyond the framework of the balanced approach, Aéroports de Paris is also working on optimising airport operations in order to avoid intensive noise: reduction of taxiing times, take-off at the runway threshold, respect of slots, engine test procedures, reduced use of APUs, support and encouragement for the use of engine n-1/n-2 taxiing procedures, and optimisation of pre-departure sequencing procedures, resulting in reduced engine use.
+The latter must be able to produce levels that reconcile the quality of life of the local population with the preservation of the economic and operational capacity of the airport and its stakeholders. - The launch of a balanced-approach study in 2022 has also been announced for Paris-Charles de Gaulle (subject to the signing of the PPBE), in order to study measures to reduce noise pollution from night flights (currently dealt with through the temporary action of the night flight monitoring committee). - Beyond the framework of the balanced approach, Aéroports de Paris is also working to optimise airport operations in order to avoid noisy operations: reduction of taxiing times, take-off at the runway threshold, respect for slots, engine test procedures, reduced use of APUs, support and encouragement for the use of engine n-1/n-2 taxiing procedures, and optimisation of pre-departure sequencing procedures, resulting in reduced engine use.